Wine is one of those tasty beverages that only gets better with age, right?

 After looking for signs of off-wine, next, give it a smell.
 An opened bottle of wine that has gone bad smells of vinegar, or if it is stale, it may emit a nutty odor.
 If you’re testing out a bottle that has been left unopened for a while, watch out for a garlicky or cabbage-like smell.

 Lastly, trying a small amount of wine won’t make you ill, but it certainly won’t be a pleasurable experience.
 Anyhow, bad wine will most likely have a sour or vinegary flavor, and you should avoid drinking large amounts.
 If it has gone off, the best practice is to discard it immediately.

 What Are The Health Risks Of Drinking Bad Wine?

 Bad wine may experience an increase in yeast or bacteria.
 There may also be microbial growth, although this is not usually a problem.
-It gets worse: drinking bad wine will not only taste awful but it could also put you at risk of food poisoning, of which the symptoms are a painful stomach, nausea, vomiting, diarrhea, or fever.
+It gets worse: drinking bad wine will not only taste awful, but it could also put you at risk of food poisoning, of which the symptoms are stomach pain, nausea, vomiting, diarrhea, or fever.

 How Long Does Wine Last?

 An unopened bottle of wine has a longer shelf life than an opened bottle and will come with a best-by date.
 How long it will last is dependent on the type of wine: